Official-Codaisseur-Graduate/lisa-client/README.md

     ```
     $ npm run start
     ```
+3) Go to *constants.js* and change the url to your local server.

-3) Add some mock data on a specific day ON YOUR LOCAL SERVER.
+4) Add some mock data on a specific day ON YOUR LOCAL SERVER.
 First, select the location where you want to add a dish.
 Then add dishes by type in the lower dropdown menu with the white background.
 Now you can select a date and use the upper form to add these dishes to that day.

+## Suggestions
+- Create a fancy homepage
+    - if click on the button *homepage*, you go back to the homepage.
+Reset the location drop down menu to default "--selecteer een locatie--"